 Since 2000 we have been at the forefront of providing many different training and educational programmes for Belarusian healthcare professionals, social workers, carers and teachers working with disabled children and young people.
 Over 20 professionals from the UK have donated their time and expertise to the programme to make real, long term difference to the lives of children in Belarus.
 Jean Holt Co-ordinated this programme for 12 years and then Geoff Wright took over as our training Co-ordinator.

 By training Belarusian professionals in family placement for children unable to live with their biological parents we have helped to reduce the number of children living in large overcrowded institutions.
+You can read all about our role in deinstitutionalisation in Belarus here.
 We have delivered training in many aspects of child care and development from Early Intervention to Leaving Care; Child Centred Care; Managing Change; Fostering Children with Disabilities; Temporary Fostering for Babies; Restorative Justice; Family Group Conferencing; Working with Autistic Children; and a major training programme on Social Work Skills.